jayaveerR/Decentralized-Return-Refund-Mechanism-Trust-Chain/README.md

 * Sellers are protected from fake returns.
 * Buyers get transparent return verification.
 * The system ensures trust, security, and accountability in e-commerce returns.

+## 🔹 Abstraction
+ * In this project, abstraction means hiding blockchain complexity from normal users (seller, buyer, delivery boy) and showing only simple, easy-to-use actions.
+   Seller View: Seller only registers product details (Order ID, Product ID, Brand, Wallet Address) in the app.
+They don’t see the raw blockchain code or smart contract functions — the system abstracts it and       stores everything securely on-chain.
+     * Buyer View: Buyer just sees a QR code attached to the product.
+They don’t need to know about transaction hashes or blockchain storage.
+The QR is an abstraction of blockchain proof.
+     * Delivery Boy View: During return, the delivery boy simply scans the QR code.
+The app shows either:
+     * ✅ Product Verification Success (match found)
+* ❌ Return Initiated – Product Mismatch
+    * He doesn’t deal with blockchain hash values or smart contract execution.
+    * System Layer: In the background, the system handles:
+    * Generating transaction hashes
+    * Storing details on the blockchain
+    * Sending proof via WhatsApp

 📝 Note
   * Every product registered in this system is linked with a unique Order ID, Product ID, Brand, and Seller Wallet Address stored on the blockchain